CptDemocracy/C-HarvardX-CS50/README.md

 PSET folder will contain a file, called:
   "authorship.txt"
-, which will indicate what code is my solution to the problem and what code is helper code that belongs solely to the people at the CS50.
+, which will indicate what code is my solution to the problem and what code is helper code that belongs solely to the CS50 staff.